calstar/star-gitbook/tutorials/submitting-reimbursements.md

 ![](<../.gitbook/assets/reimbursement-expenditure-actions.png>)

 Check out the following chart for more information about three common actions:
-Expenditure Action                   | What does it mean                  |
+Expenditure action                   | What does it mean                  |
 | ---------------------------| ----------------------------------------------------------------|
 | Mail to Payee-same address | No additional set up or office visit needed.
 However, it takes several days for checks to be mailed to the address indicated in your PR form. |
 | Direct deposit             | The fastest way to receive reimbursement, but requires additional setup.
 For more info please check out **Section 6A in the PR form** |